In this tutorial, we will be setting up a Solrcloud cluster on Amazon EC2.

-We’ll be using Solr 5.1, the embedded Jetty, Zookeeper 3.4.6 on Debian 7 instances.
+We’ll be using Solr 8.6.2, Zookeeper 3.5.7 on Debian 10 instances.

 This tutorial explains step by step how to reach this objective.

-We’ll also be installing a Zookeeper ensemble of 3 machines.
+We will also be installing a Zookeeper ensemble of 3 machines.

 - Indexing: a machine can fail without impacting the cluster (the zookeeper ensemble of 3 machines allows for one machine down).
 The updates are successfully broadcasted to the machines still running.

 - Querying: two machines can fail without impacting the cluster.
 Since each machine hosts 3 shards, a search query can be processed without problems, the only constraints being a slower response time due to the higher load on the remaining machine.